biowilli/peertube-plugin-metadata/README.md

 ### EBU Metadata list added

-1. title
-2. alternativeTitle
-3. dateModified
-4. note
+various fields from the ebu metadata set.

 ### How to use

 - Login as admin in your PeerTube instance
 - Go to Plugin/Themes in the Administration section
-- Search plugins for 'ebu'
+- Search plugins for 'metadata'
 - Click on Install

 ### For Dev